[an example of my writing: “Progress and Execution,” at Public Books]

 From 2009-12, I ran the Prison Law Blog.
 Nowadays, you can find me on Twitter @saramayeux or email me at sara at saramayeux dot org.

 Disclaimer: If you found this site by Googling “Sara Mayeux,” you should know that there are a few other Sara Mayeuxs in the world and I may not be the person you are looking for.
 Conversely if you are looking for me, I’m not those other people who have my name.
-As for me, I’m a California-based reader/writer, Georgia-raised, with roots in Louisiana and New York.
-My family loves college football more than I love Veronica Mars, and vice versa.
+As for me, I’m the one from ATL with roots in Louisiana and New York whose family loves college football more than I love Veronica Mars, and vice versa.